evert/changelog-tool/readme.md

 following commands:

 ```
-changelog init           - Create a new, empty changelog.
+npx changelog init           - Create a new, empty npx changelog.
-changelog add [message]  - Adds a new line to the changelog.
+npx changelog add [message]  - Adds a new line to the npx changelog.
-changelog release        - Marks the current changelog as released.
+npx changelog release        - Marks the current npx changelog as released.
-changelog show           - Show the last changelog.
+npx changelog show           - Show the last npx changelog.
-changelog show [version] - Show the changelog of a specific version.
+npx changelog show [version] - Show the npx changelog of a specific version.
-changelog list           - List all versions in the changelog.
+npx changelog list           - List all versions in the npx changelog.
-changelog format         - Reformats the changelog in the standard format.
+npx changelog format         - Reformats the npx changelog in the standard format.
 ```

 Feature requests and bug reports are welcome.